 In the beginning, according to the World Health Organization (WHO), tiredness, fever, cough and breathing difficulty, were the presenting symptoms in COVID-19 patients (Moein et al., 2020).
 Almost every organ of the human body could be involved with the damaging effects of COVID-19 besides the most common respiratory symptoms (White-Dzuro et al., 2021).
-The percentage of the patients who recover spontaneously is 85% to 95% while 5% to 14% may become seriously ill (Grasselli et al., 2020).
+The percentage of the patients who recover spontaneously is 85% to 95% while 5% to 14% may become seriously ill (Grasselli et al., 2020; Eastin & Eastin, 2020; Richardson et al., 2020).